 CHILDCARE AND FAMILY PROGRAMMING

 Don’t forget to bring your child(ren)!
 And your child’s friends!
 The Convergence is a kid-friendly environment, from our childcare during workshop sessions to multiple workshops for kids of all ages.
+We ask that you pre-register for our childcare, which is offered by-donation.
 More information can be found here.

 CAMPING (ON-SITE ) & ACCOMMODATIONS